-Welcoming the continuous support given by civil society to the International Criminal Court.
+Welcoming the continuous support given by civil society to the International Criminal Court,

-Stressing the importance that the Rome Statute accords to the rights and needs of victims, in particular their right to participate in judicial proceedings and to claim reparations, and emphasizing the importance of informing and involving victims and affected communities in order to give effect to the mandate of the International Criminal Court towards victims.
+Stressing the importance that the Rome Statute accords to the rights and needs of victims, in particular their right to participate in judicial proceedings and to claim reparations, and emphasizing the importance of informing and involving victims and affected communities in order to give effect to the mandate of the International Criminal Court towards victims,

-- 1. Welcomes the report of the International Criminal Court for 2021/22; - 2.
+- 1. Welcomes the report of the International Criminal Court for 2021/22;4 - 2.
 Also welcomes the States that have become parties to the Rome Statute of the International Criminal Court, and calls upon all States in all regions of the world that are not yet parties to the Rome Statute to consider ratifying, accepting, approving or acceding to it without delay; - 3.
-Further welcomes the States parties as well as States not parties to the Rome Statute that are parties to the Agreement on the Privileges and Immunities of the International Criminal Court, and calls upon all States that have not yet done so to consider becoming parties to that Agreement; - 4.
-Notes the recent ratifications and acceptances of the amendments adopted at the Review Conference of the Rome Statute of the International Criminal Court, held in Kampala from 31 May to 11 June 2010;
+Further welcomes the States parties as well as States not parties to the Rome Statute that are parties to the Agreement on the Privileges and Immunities of the International Criminal Court,5 and calls upon all States that have not yet done so to consider becoming parties to that Agreement; - 4.
+Notes the recent ratifications and acceptances of the amendments adopted at the Review Conference of the Rome Statute of the International Criminal Court, held in Kampala from 31 May to 11 June 2010; - 5.
+Underlines, bearing in mind that in accordance with the Rome Statute the International Criminal Court is complementary to national criminal jurisdictions, that States need to adopt appropriate measures within their national legal systems for those crimes for which they are required under international law to exercise their responsibility to investigate and prosecute;

-&lt;sup>2 A/58/874 and A/58/874/Add.1.
+2 A/58/874 and A/58/874/Add.1.

-&lt;sup>3 Articles 10 and 13 of the Relationship Agreement.
+3 Articles 10 and 13 of the Relationship Agreement.

-A/77/305
+4 A/77/305

-&lt;sup>5 United Nations, Treaty Series, vol. 2271, No. 40446.
+5 United Nations, Treaty Series, vol. 2271, No. 40446.